ferdsformanes/sdwan-api-using-python/How_to_Create_and_Use_Environment_Variables_in_Postman_Step_by_Step.md

 # How to Create and Use Environment Variables in Postman (Step-by-Step)

-In this tutorial, you'll create an environment variable named `base_url` and use it in your API requests.
+In this tutorial, you'll create environment variables and use them in your API requests.

 ---